About Transport for the North

 For more about our values and culture, click here

 Prior to April 2018, governance in the North was via Rail North Ltd. - a company established and owned by the 25 Local Transport Authorities covering the geography of the Northern and TPE franchises, with Member level involvement on franchise matters primarily through a Board of Directors.
-When TfN took over the role and functions of Rail North Limited in relation to the management of the TPE and Northern Rail Franchises that the Rail North Committee was established to oversee this role.
+When TfN took over the role and functions of Rail North Limited in relation to the management of the TPE and Northern Rail Franchises, the Rail North Committee was established to oversee this role.

 Transport for the North's Leadership Team